rohan-paul/monsterapi_test/README.md

 📌 To access Monster Deploy Beta:

-Step 1: Sign up on MonsterAPI platform.
+👉 Sign up on MonsterAPI: monsterapi.ai/signup

-Step 2: Apply for Monster Deploy Beta.
-Use your organization/business email for free 30K credits.
+👉 Apply for Monster Deploy Beta: https://forms.gle/2vdzBca3B9qWqXXZ6

+👉 Deploy LLMs with these examples: https://developer.monsterapi.ai/docs/projects#demo-notebooks-for-using-monster-deploy

 🧵 3/9

 =================================

-The example code in image, deploys the Mixtral 8x7b Chat model with GPTQ 4bit quantization by using a 48GB GPU, using Monster Deploy.
+The code snippet below shows how you can use Monsterapi Python SDK to quickly deploy Mixtral 8x7B Chat model on Monster Deploy.

 The Deployment will be able to serve the model as a REST API for both static and streaming token response support.